Does Term Life Insurance Have a Cash Value?

 Sell Policy to Settle a Life Insurance

-Try to Surrender Life Insurance Policy
+Try to Surrender the Life Insurance Policy

 The net cash worth is the policy’s “real” surrender value.
 In the life insurance report, you will usually see it listed independently.
 For the first five years of coverage, the net cash value will typically be smaller than the overall accrued cash value when penalties and surrender costs offset it.
 However, the net cash gain is expected to be similar to or equal to the overall accrued cash value if you have kept your strategy in place for around 10 and 15 years.